Welcome to this Chile itinerary I’ve carefully planned for you!

 Time is of the essence when backpacking and the idea are to put yourself in the best possible position to see everything you planned for yourself.

-As you probably will already know, staying safe in Latin America is a big deal and not to be underestimated.
+As you probably will already know, staying safe in Chile is a big deal and not to be underestimated.

 Safety concerns are one of the main reasons why people shun the idea of backpacking the continent and will choose continents such as Asia or Europe instead.